Louis Henri, Duke of Bourbon: Marie Leszczynska

 The choice finally made was the daughter of the deposed king of Poland.
 Her name was Marie Leszczyńska; her father, Stanislaus, had occupied the Polish throne from 1704 with the backing of Charles XII of Sweden.
 He lost it after five years because his sponsor was beaten by Peter the Great of Russia, at Poltava.
 Stanislaus had found refuge, first in Germany, then in France, where the regent had given him a house at Wissembourg in Alsace, a pension of fifty thousand livres, irregularly paid, and, as a sign of respect, a few regiments of soldiers as an honour guard; they, along with a handful of retainers who had followed the forsaken king in his wanderings, comprised his bare little court.
 "His property in Poland had been confiscated and his wife's jewels pawned.

 Marie did not have a reputation for great beauty or intelligence, but she was not ugly, was healthy as well as kind, generous, and calm.
 She had already been thought of as a wife for the duc de Bourbon.
 Now he and Mme de Prie decided she would be ideal for the King.
-On 31 March 1725, the Council met and agreed that the offer would go to Marie Leczińska.
+On 31 March 1725, the Council met and agreed that the offer would go to Marie Leszczyńska.
 On 27 May, the name of the Queen-to-be was made public.

 The young duc d'Orléans stood in for the bridegroom during the marriage by procuration, which took place in the cathedral of Strasbourg, and was officiated by the Cardinal de Rohan, bishop of Strasbourg and Grand Almoner of France.
 The bride and groom were wed in person at Fontainebleau.

 Bourbon remained prime minister until his dismissal in 1726 in favour of the young king's tutor, Cardinal Fleury.

 Saint-Simon, the memoir writer known for his acid portraits of grandees, described the Duke of Bourbon as a man with "an almost stupid foolishness, an indomitable obstinacy, an insatiable self-interest".
 On the other hand, the Cardinal de Fleury said that he found in the Duke of Bourbon "goodness, probity, and honour" and that he considered himself one of the duke's friends.